techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-10-notes.md

         game over
 ```

 **Explanation:**
-A collision happens when two sprites share the same exact location.
+A collision occurs when the bird and any obstacle share the same coordinates.
-We check every obstacle in the list because:

-- obstacles arrive at the bird at different times
-- checking only obstacle 0 would miss most collisions

-Relate this back to earlier weeks (Space Invaders, projectiles, etc.).
-Collision detection is one of the most important concepts in game programming.

 ---